How to Better Strategize Your Multifamily Marketing With Millennial Renters

 Google “marketing to millennials” and you’ll find countless articles, books, essays, even entire websites devoted to the subject.
 It’s like they’re some organism buried deep at the bottom of the Marianas Trench that is difficult to study, and no one really knows what they are or how to approach them.
 Contrarily, they’re very accessible and easy to engage.

-Millennial renters require few things from the brands they will evangelize and promote:
+Millennial renters require a few things from the multifamily brands they will evangelize and promote:

 - Be real